NethermindEth/el-node-spec/docs/docs/graft/dashboards.md

 ## Backup dashboards

-Dashboards are saved in JSON format, and they could be restored using the Grafana UI later, or by using a Middleware wizard setup tool.
+Dashboards are saved in JSON format, and they could be restored using the Grafana UI later, or by using the [Middleware setup wizard tool](../wizard/intro).
 To get all the dashboard JSON files in the Eigen Layer folder, use the following command:

 ```shell
 graft dashboard backup